|

 in Jacksonville often has its painted signs completely obscured

-Like any ocean location, storms or unseasonable thermoclines can
+storms or unseasonable thermoclines can trash the temperatures

 area